Coming to Japan for the first time comes with a difficult decision: where exactly in this amazing country do you go first?

 In addition to the thousands of restaurants and izakayas, nowhere showcases Osaka’s food culture more than Kuromon Market.
 The famous indoor market boasts around 150 stalls, most of which sell fresh fish, meat and traditional sweets.

 Surely everyone in Japan speaks the same language, right?
 Well, not quite.
 There can be quite a noticeable difference in dialects, inflections and even the words themselves between the Kanto (Tokyo) and Kansai (Osaka) regions.

 Japanese dialects are divided into two major types, the Tokyo type and the Kyoto-Osaka type.
 Tokyo type is ‘standard Japanese’ which is what you’ll learn if you memorize a few phrases to get you by.
 In contrast, Osaka-ben (the dialect in Osaka), consists of fast-talking in a more casual manner.

 For example, instead of the well-known arigatou, Osakans will use okini to say thank you.

-One particularly useful phrase to know if you’re travelling around Osaka is nandeyanen, which means ‘you’ve got to be kidding’ in a jokey way.
+One particularly useful phrase to know if you’re traveling around Osaka is nandeyanen, which means ‘you’ve got to be kidding’ in a jokey way.
 Since Osaka has a lot of markets, you can often barter with merchants to lower their costs, and nandeyanen is a great retort if you want to get them to go a little lower.